 Instructions

-- Pre-heat oven to 350 degrees F. Heat 1 tablespoon of canola oil in a cast iron skillet over medium.
+- Pre-heat oven to 350 degrees F. Heat 1 tablespoon of canola oil in a cast iron skillet over medium-high heat.

 - Mix all the spices and parmesan cheese in a small bowl.

-- Coat each chicken breast in the spice mixture.
-Simply sprinkle the mixture over each side of the chicken breasts and press the mixture in, coating each side.
+- Coat each chicken breast in the herb and cheese mixture.
+Sprinkle the mixture over each side of the chicken breasts and press the mixture in, coating each side.

-- Once the cast iron pan is hot, place the chicken breasts into the pan and cook for 3 minutes on each side.
-Do NOT turn the chicken breasts during this time, let it cook.
+- Once the cast iron pan is hot, place the chicken breasts into the pan and cook for 3 minutes.
+Do NOT turn the chicken breasts during this time.
+Just let them cook.

 - Flip them over and cook on the other side for another 3 minutes.

-- Then, place the whole pan into the oven, cook for 13 minutes until an inserted meat thermometer reads 165 degrees F.
+- Then place the whole pan into the oven.
+Bake for 13 minutes until an inserted meat thermometer reads 165 degrees F.

 Becca says